 Create your ad

 After you configure these settings, you can create your ad.
-Facebook will make suggestions on which format to use based on the objective you set for the campaign.
+Facebook will suggest which format to use based on the campaign objective you set.

-Upon choosing an ad format, you can upload your creative assets.
-The format you select will determine the design requirements for the assets.
-For instance, the resolution and ratio of the images as well as the number of characters in the text.
+After choosing an ad format, you can upload your creative assets.
+The format you select will determine the design requirements for the assets, such as the resolution and ratio of the images and the number of characters in the text.

 9. Monitor Campaign Performance